 Step 3: Holding the Cat Overnight

 Choose a place where the cat will be safe overnight while in their trap.
-This should be a warm, dry, well-ventilated area.
+This should be a dry, climate-controlled and well-ventilated area.

-- Keep the cat calm and covered with a towel.
+- Keep cats calm and covered with a towel.

 - Water should be made available at all times.
 Use a bowl that cannot be tipped easily.

-- Kittens younger than 4 months may be fed one (1) teaspoon of wet food at 6:00am on the morning of surgery while cats older than 4 months must fast for four (4) hours before surgery.
+- Kittens younger than four (4) months may be fed one (1) teaspoon of wet food at 6:00am on the morning of surgery while cats older than four (4) months must fast for four (4) hours before surgery.